tier2tickets/Knowledge-Base/content/integration/osticket.rst

 This guide will show you how to set up osTicket to work with your new Helpdesk Buttons.

-Navigate to the API Keys section in the Admin Panel.

 Once you are logged in as an Admin.
 Click on Admin Panel in the top-right.

 .. image:: images/os-image-1.png